kicker10BOG/daddyleagues-groupme-bot-v2/README.md

   * twitch attributes
     * put the twitch user name for each team's owner
   * magic8ball: all the 8ball answers
-  * users: all of the users the bot knows about - let th bot handle this
+  * users: all of the users the bot knows about - let the bot handle this
   * groupd: groups users can be put it
 2. Upload the files to a server.
 3. Create a bot for the main groupme at https://dev.groupme.com/bots